Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 The PICO client is the panduza bloc from from the point of view of the user.

-This part will allow you to sent various informations of each I:O (GPIO 0,10,16,21 and 28) to the PICO via the MQTT brocker.
+This part will allow you to sent various informations of each I:O (GPIO 0 in our case) to the PICO via the MQTT brocker.

 In this part we need to configure various informations.